 “I try to do so after the interview when I get an opportunity.
 I’m always trying to be extremely honest about what I do and how I got into this business.”

-In addition to information on her own website, including a blog post which explains the confusion about her qualifications, Ms Arndt said there were numerous media interviews still publicly available where her status is clearly explained.
+In addition to information a recent blog post on her own website which explains the confusion about her qualifications, Ms Arndt said there were numerous media interviews still publicly available where her status is clearly explained.
+New Matilda could not locate any and none were provided to us on request.

 Sharing was caring